How to Become a High School Teacher

 Licenses, Certifications, and Registrations

-High school teachers typically are awarded a secondary or high school certification.
-This allows them to teach the 7th through the 12th grades.
+High school teachers typically are awarded a secondary or high school certification, which allows them to teach the 7th through the 12th grades.

 Requirements for certification vary by state.
-However, all states require that teachers have at least a bachelor’s degree.
-States also require completing a teacher preparation program and supervised experience in teaching, typically gained through student teaching.
-Some states require a minimum grade point average.
-States typically require candidates to pass a general teaching certification test, as well as a test that demonstrates their knowledge in the subject they will teach.
+In addition to requiring a bachelor’s degree, states require teachers to complete a teacher preparation program and supervised experience in teaching, typically gained through student teaching.
+States also typically require candidates to pass a general teaching certification test, as well as a test that demonstrates their knowledge in the subject they will teach.
+Some states require teachers to have a minimum grade point average as well.
 For information on certification requirements in your state, visit Teach.org.

 In order to receive certification, teachers need to undergo a period of fieldwork, commonly referred to as student teaching.
 During student teaching, they work with a mentor teacher and gain experience teaching students in a classroom setting.
 The amount of time required varies by state.